Enable the RADIUS Change of Authorization feature

 The RADIUS Change of Authorization feature lets you change authorization dynamically after the device/user is authenticated.
 If you modify the VLAN/ACL assignments in an access control policy, the RADIUS server can send CoA packets to all devices that use this policy, which cause these devices to authenticate with the RADIUS server again and apply the new policy.
 To learn more, read our technical blog post about the RADIUS Change of Authorization feature.

-Portnox Cloud can send RADIUS CoA packets only from a locally installed Portnox Active Directory Broker.
+Portnox Cloud can send RADIUS CoA packets only from a locally installed Portnox local RADIUS Docker container, or from the Portnox Active Directory Broker.
 This is necessary because CoA packets cannot be sent from an external network (the cloud), so you need a local application on a local server to send CoA packets.
-Portnox chose the AD Broker to perform this function, because it already communicates regularly with Portnox Cloud, and it is commonly used by our customers.

 -